esthesis-iot/esthesis-core/esthesis-core-docs/docs/04-device-agent/01-Installation.md

 [esthesis core device](https://hub.docker.com/repository/docker/esthesisiot/esthesis-core-device/general)
 image.
-The esthesis device agent supports a plethora of configuration options (see [Configuration parameters](02-Configuration%20parameters.md)), however the minimum configuration required to successfully start it up and have it connect to esthesis Core is the following:
+The esthesis device agent supports a plethora of configuration options (see [Configuration parameters](02-Configuration%20parameters.md)), however the minimum configuration required to successfully start it up and have it connect to esthesis CORE is the following:

 ```shell
 docker run \